CSEL-SDSU/NASA_TestOne/README.md

-# MATLAB UI for SDSU NASA Test1
+# NASA_TestOne
-TestOne Code
+MATLAB UI for SDSU NASA Test1

 > MFC functions are files required to compile the executables